blomstertj/root/Projects/Windows Apps on Linux via RDP/README.md

 `sudo zerotier-one join #######`

+Go to the ZeroTier Central and go in your network and allow the computer to join.
+Verify it gets an IP address via the web GUI or use `ip addr | grep zt0`

 #### Set up ssh server, install openssh if you don't have it, on Arch it's

 `sudo pacman -S openssh`